Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 fi
 ```

+>[!WARNING]
-NOTE: It is very important to check the first two lines, which reference the specific deployment.
+>It is very important to check the first two lines, which reference the specific deployment.
 Be sure to check that this matches your current deployment.
 Edit as necessary, then source it:

 ```bash
 source ~/.bashrc